Mom Refuses to Abort ‘One in a Million’ Twins with Down Syndrome

-A mother in Monmouth, Oregon, who gave birth to a pair of “one in a million” identical twins last year is sharing her story.
+A mother in Monmouth, Oregon, who gave birth to “one in a million” identical twins last year is sharing her story.

 Rachel Prescott and her husband, Cody, were elated when doctors told them she was pregnant with twins, according to LifeNews.com.